6.1 Discrimination and bullying

 6.12 Orderly personal finances and financial situation

 Gjensidige expects employees to have their personal finances in order.
-Employees who take up positions that confer powers to commit Gjensidige financially must expect the company to check their creditworthiness.
+Employees who take up positions that confer powers to commit Gjensidige financially must expect Gjensidige to check their creditworthiness.

-The Group expects employees to ensure that their financial obligations to Gjensidige are kept in order, and this also applies to customer relationships with the Group.
+The Group expects employees to ensure that their financial obligations to Gjensidige are kept in order, and this also applies to customer relationships with the Company.

 If an employee is exposed to strong financial pressure, this can be construed as weakening the Group’s respect and independence.
 Employees who realise that they will be unable to meet their financial obligations must inform their immediate superior of this, unless the financial situation is of a temporary nature.

 If an employee’s insurance claim or attempt to take out insurance is rejected on grounds of insurance fraud, this may have consequences for their employment relationship.
 The same applies if employees behave dishonestly as customers in any other of the Group’s business areas.
-As customers of the Group, employees must conduct themselves in the same way as other external customers in their communication with the company.
+As customers, employees must conduct themselves in the same way as other external customers in their communication with the company.
 Internal communication channels or undue pressure must not be used.